 “Mental health is a topic for which all educators need training.
 The idea of teaching students about mental health rather than suicide is very appealing.
 Dr. Swartz’s expertise was very helpful.
 It was a wonderful experience and I would have loved to have listened to her longer.
 There was also great discussion.
 I am looking forward to sharing this with our district health team.
 Our district had all three crisis counselors and one veteran health teacher at this presentation.”

 “I implemented the ADAP curriculum into the course I taught this past September.
 During that time, I had two students self-identify and had two others approach me about others they were worried about.
 I just think it’s a fabulous program, and their curriculum is very user and student friendly.”

 “The ADAP program is an important piece of our mental health education efforts!
 We found the ADAP curriculum to be incredibly user-friendly for instructors and well-received by the students.
 The curriculum is varied, including lecture-style presentations, engaging activities, and videos for the students, which holds their attention and allows them to learn through different modes of instruction.
 We would highly recommend this program!”

 Together we can make a difference

+The ADAP program educates high school students, teachers, and parents about adolescent depression and bipolar disorder.
 Major depression is a common medical illness experienced by 1 in 20 teenagers.
-Suicide, the most serious risk of depression, is the second leading cause of death in 15-24 year olds and the second leading cause of death in college students.
+Suicide, the most serious risk of depression, is the second leading cause of death in 15-24 year olds and college students.
 Therefore, it is critical that everyone be educated about the symptoms.